-Like the foundation of your house, Pacific herring (Clupea pallasii) form the foundation on which the Great Bear Rainforest is built.
-This small silver fish plays a major role in the lives of nearly every coastal species on land or underwater in British Columbia.
+Like the foundation of your house, Pacific herring (Clupea pallasii) form the foundation on which Canada’s Pacific coast is built.
+This small silver fish plays a major role in the lives of nearly every coastal species on land or underwater in British Columbia (B.C.).
 Like other forage fish, herring are an important link between tiny plankton and larger animals, from humans to whales, wolves, fish, and birds.

 For decades, the Heiltsuk and other First Nations have been advocating for a sustainable fishery that would allow herring stocks to rebuild.
 However, Fisheries and Oceans Canada (DFO) continues to open the industrial “sac roe” fishery, even against the recommendations of its own scientists.

 In 2016, after years of hard-fought battles and many more months of negotiation, the Heiltsuk Nation announced it had signed a Joint Management Plan with DFO for herring within their traditional territory.
 The Nation’s focus is now on managing the traditional fishery and pushing to improve and extend the collaborative planning process into the future.
 Many of our supporters raised their voices to support the Heiltsuk Nation during the 2015 conflict with DFO, which led to the joint management agreement for 2016.
 We thank you!

 In 2019, Pacific Wild began working with local communities on Hornby and Denman islands to raise public awareness about the herring fishery in the Strait of Georgia.
 It is our ongoing goal to improve protection for herring in this important region.